United Nations Office for the Coordination of Humanitarian Affairs: Services

+Key achievements 2023

+In 2023, for example, the organization successfully coordinated significant humanitarian efforts, in Ukraine for example, receiving almost $3.7 billion in support.
+The Central Emergency Response Fund distributed $735 million to aid 33 million people across 42 countries, including rapid responses in Ukraine and to global food insecurity.
+Record donations to the Country-Based Pooled Funds have enabled support for over 47 million people worldwide.

 Humanitarian innovation in organizations

 The OCHA encourages humanitarian innovation within organizations.
 For organizations, it is a way of identifying and solving problems while changing business models to adapt to new opportunities.
 In OCHA's occasional policy paper Humanitarian Innovation: The State of the Art, they list the reasons why organizations are moving toward providing their own kind of humanitarian service through innovation: